Last Updated on November 8, 2022.

 - One of Shelly Fowler’s customers, at Beach Bum Hedgies, had the unfortunate loss of a hedgehog through false hibernation at 65°F.

 We believe it is critically important to make sure your hedgehog is very warm, especially in winter.
 We have found that a 150W ceramic heat emitter is an excellent heating option.
 A simple greenhouse thermometer (found in most hardware departments) will monitor the temperature and can alert you if the temperature is not within the set temperature range.
-Please follow all manufacture’s instructions when using electrical products.
+Please follow all manufacturer’s instructions when using electrical products.

 Stress Level and Quality of Life

 - Like humans, animals that are happy and have less stress tend to be healthier and live longer.
 Studies show in both humans and animals that happiness is one key to a long and fulfilling life.